Crew Resources

 Picking up a Mooring Ball

 Once we’re securely on the ball, someone from the crew (usually the skipper) will have to put on some fins, jump in, and swim the line (inspecting the line that connects the ball to the sea floor and assuring that it’s in good shape).
 There are a ton of idiots out there…and some of them may have chewed up the line with their propellers.
 We don’t want to be connected to a ball that is hanging on by a thread!
 (We had a mooring ball break off on us for that exact reason….we were super lucky because the ball broke off almost immediately, before we had even shut down our engines.
-Many other sailors are not so fortunate…a poorly maintained ball is a great way to end up on the rocks!)
+Many other sailors are not so fortunate…a poorly maintained ball is a great way to end up on the beach or rocks!
+(If you want to see what I’m talking about, watch this super sad video of BVI boating celebrity, Alan, from the Wandering Hillbilly YouTube Channel, and his horrible experience about two years ago in his brand-new power cat, which was utterly totaled.
+It’ll make you want to cry.
+Don’t worry though, Alan is just about to board his NEW brand-new power cat in Miami before a permanent relocation down to the BVIs as of this writing—Jan 2026.
+This is a real cautionary tale.)

 (Boaty Ball balls tend to be very good in this regard.
-The first 15-20 feet of the line are generally made out of thick chain….so the likelihood that it has been chewed up by a prop are very low.
+The first 15-20 feet of the line is generally made out of thick chain….so the likelihood that it has been chewed up by a prop is very low.
 Other mooring ball lines can be a lot more sketchy.)

 Anchoring